-Let me sort of do a sort of summary slide for the quantum spin Hall phase the mercury telluride and the cadmium telluride quantum wells and the Kane-Mele model just setting up a connection between them.
-These are some of the people who have contributed immensely on this topic of quantum spin Hall insulators and once when the Kane-Mele had proposed this model there somebody has done an experiment and the person who did that experiment is Molenkamp and the theory had been almost immediately proposed by Zhang.
-So, Molenkamp this is Taylor Hughes and this is Bernevig.
+Let me do a summary slide for the quantum spin hall phase the mercury telluride and the cadmium telluride quantum wells and the Ken Milley model just setting up a connection between them.
+These are some of the people who have contributed immensely on this topic of quantum spin hall insulators and once when the Ken Milley had proposed this model there somebody has done an experiment and the person who did that experiment is Molenkamp and the theory had been almost immediately proposed by Zhang.
+So, Molenkamp this is Taylor Hughes and this is Bernawieck.
 So, these people and later on many other people have contributed immensely to the development of the field.

-So, what happens is that so there are these 2, 6 materials 2, 6 materials which are the semiconductors rather.
-So, there are these 2, 6 semiconductors which are important because these semiconductors have sp hybridization and along with these are these have blend zinc structure okay. a
+So, what happens is that so there are these 2, 6 materials

+2, 6 materials which are the semiconductors rather.
+So, there are these 2, 6 semiconductors which are important because these semiconductors have sp hybridization and along with these are these have a zinc blend structure.

-And so they actually belong to the this 12 and 16 columns of these periodic table and you see that there are zinc and cadmium and mercury this is what one of the things that are important I mean these 2 are important in this particular context.
+And so, they actually belong to the this 12 and 16 columns of these periodic table and you see that there are zinc and cadmium and mercury this is what one of the things that are important I mean these 2 are important in this particular context.
 This cadmium and mercury and this either selenium or palladium this is important and so on and then this is what exactly we want to the hetero structures to form on the quantum well to form with this.
 So, this is that thing a little blown up there are these so cadmium and mercury and then there is a this thing that are important and so on.
-As I said that this sp hybridization so as opposed to the other the transition metal dichalcogenides Bi2 Se3 etcetera where only one orbital is near the Fermi level there are 2 orbitals involved in the you know in making up the energy levels close to the Fermi level.
+As I said that this sp hybridization so as opposed to the other the transition metal dichalcogenides Bi2 Se3 etcetera where only one orbital is near the Fermi level there are 2 orbitals involved in the in making up the energy levels close to the Fermi level.

 And even though this has been discussed I mean in the sense that this is this gamma is actually the high symmetry point in the Brillouin zone and these gamma is subscripted with these 6, 7 and 8 you see that there is a 6 here there is a 7 here and there is a 8 here.